Rory3140/todo-list/README.md

 # todoList
 Author: Rory Wood

-A simple to-do list to be displayed on an Inky Impression display through a raspberry pi
+A simple to-do list to be displayed on my personal website